ad-oliviero/ad-oliviero/README.md

 ## Some info about me

 I am a 20<!-- <script type="text/javascript"> document.writeln(Math.trunc(((new Date().getTime() / 1000) - 1038006000) / 31709800)); </script> --> years old engeneering student at Federico II university.\
-In my free time i like to write in C, but i know also other languages such as Python, C++, Rust and BrainFuck.
+In my free time i like to write in C, but I know also other languages such as Python and Rust.
+I'm currently learning the Flutter framework (on my own) and C++ (in university).

 ## You can reach me here